JacksonKontny/GutenbergRetriever/README.md

 Gutenberg Retriever
 ==============

+It is probably best to view this readme from the [github repo](https://github.com/JacksonKontny/GutenbergRetriever)

 This project is a prototype information retrieval system and item based recommender system for books hosted on Project Gutenberg.
 It builds off the work of two open source projects, the [gutendex django project](https://github.com/garethbjohnson/gutendex), and the